JanusHCP/policies/data_integrity_policy.md

 * Reduce the risk of compromise of Production Data.
 * Implement and/or review controls designed to protect Production Data from improper alteration or destruction.
 * Ensure that Confidential data is stored in a manner that supports user access logs and automated monitoring for potential security incidents.
-* Ensure BloomAPI customer Production Data is segmented and only accessible to customers authorized to access data.
+* Ensure Janus Healthcare Partners customer Production Data is segmented and only accessible to customers authorized to access data.
 * All Production Data at rest is stored on encrypted volumes.

 ### Transmission Security